Further Results on a Function Relevant for Conformal Blocks: Pochhammer symbols and hypergeometric functions

-Pochhammer symbols satisfy several mathematical properties and some of those properties are necessary to show that the different representations of the $H$-function are equivalent.
-For completeness, this appendix presents several useful identities for the Pochhammer symbol.
+Pochhammer symbols and hypergeometric functions satisfy several mathematical properties and some of those properties are necessary to show that the different representations of the $H$-function are equivalent.
+For completeness, this appendix presents several useful identities for the Pochhammer symbols and hypergeometric functions.